nkinlui/wal_ez/README.md

-- It all started in 2018 with a simple request from my cousin to recapture a slice of his childhood from Walmart's rare restocks.
+- It all started in late 2017 with a simple request from my cousin to recapture a slice of his childhood from Walmart's rare restocks.

 ## Automated, Fast, Purchasing.